mystdream/mystdream/README.md

 <h1> About </h1>
  <p>
-    I'm currently studying Data Science & AI for my master's degree.
+    I'm a fresher looking for ooportunities in Data Science.
+I have done MSc in Data Science & AI.
 I love diving into new developments in AI and experimenting with different ideas.
 Excited to learn and collaborate with others in the AI community!

 <!--About Ends-->